Volvo Cars: Safety

 In 2002, Volvo pioneered the development of a virtual crash test dummy representing a midsized pregnant female.
 It was named Linda and was modeled in her 36th week of pregnancy to analyze the effects of high-speed impact on the womb, placenta, and fetus.
-Collaborating with Chalmers University of Technology, they also crafted a computer model of an average-sized female to advance their Whiplash Protection System (WHIPS).
+Collaborating with Chalmers University of Technology, they also crafted a computer model of an average-sized female to advance its Whiplash Protection System (WHIPS).

 In 2004, Volvo introduced the Blind Spot Information System (BLIS), which detects vehicles entering the vehicle's blind spot with a side-view-mirror-mounted camera, and alerts the driver with a light.
 That year also saw Volvos sold in all markets equipped with side-marker lights and daytime running lights.
 Also, since 2004 all Volvo models except for the coupes (C70 and C30) are available with an all-wheel drive system developed by Haldex Traction of Sweden.

 In 2005, Volvo presented the second generation of Volvo C70, which came with extra stiff door-mounted inflatable side curtains (the first of its kind in a convertible) dubbed 'DMIC'.

 Volvo's safety systems remained standard on all Volvo vehicles while under ownership of Ford Motor Company.
 Volvo had patented many of its safety innovations, including SIPS, WHIPS, ROPS, DSTC, and body structures.
 Some of these systems were fitted to other Ford and Premier Automotive Group vehicles in forms similar to those of Volvo systems.

 A 2005 Folksam report put the 740/940 (from 1982 on) in the 15% better than average category for safety based on real-life accidents, coming second to the most-recommended 30% better than average category.

 In 2005, when the American non-profit, non-governmental Insurance Institute for Highway Safety (IIHS) released its first annual "Top Safety Picks" vehicles list, none of Volvo's offered vehicles in the US were included on the list.